gtmanfred/gtmanfred/README.rst

 I love opensource!

-I come and see the things I contribute to.
+Come and see the things I contribute to.

-If you are in San Antonio, TX, you should come hang out with us.

-- `San Antonio Devs`_ - See the slack button on the left nav bar
-- `Alamo City Python Group`_
+Currenting I work for Autodesk on the Construction Cloud.

 I used to be a core developer for SaltStack_ and a TrustedUser_ for Archlinux.
 Now I mostly contribute to small projects on github and tinker with things in my spare time.

+My main side projects focus on Tabletop RPGs current:

+- `TrophyRPG Diceroller`_
+- `Actual Play Podcast Crawler`_
+- `Ratstaff Dicebot`_

 Find me in these other places: